SeldonIO/seldon-core/executor/README.md

 ## Functionality

 The focus is to provide a smaller more efficient graph orchestror.
-It intends to provide:

- * http REST Seldon protocol server for Seldon graphs.
+ * REST and gRPC for Seldon and Tensorflow protocols.
+Easily extendable to other protocols.
- * grpc Seldon protocol server for Seldon graphs.
- * Ability to handle other protocols in future, e.g. Tensorflow or NVIDIA TensorRT Server.
+ * Logging of request and or response payloads to arbitrary URLs with CloudEvents

-The REST and gRPC server are more restricted in that:
+ * Tracing for REST and gRPC

- * Only 1 is active and it assume your entire graph made up of REST or gRPC components.
-Mixing is not allowed.

-The executor at present will not include functionality presently in the Java engine which will need to be provided elsewhere.
-Specifically:

- * No request logging
-   * The roadmap will be to use the kfserving InferenceLogger we are proposing in that project and update the Seldon Deployment schema to allow that to be injected as needd.
- * No graph metrics
+ * Prometheus metrics for REST and gRPC

-   * The roadmap will be to assume each graph component exposes their own Prometheus metrics
+Changes to existing service orchestrator

+ * All components must be REST or gRPC in agraph.
+No mixing.
- * No meta data additions
+ * Not meta data additions to payloads are carried out by the executor.
-   * It will be assumed this will be done by graph components.

-To realise some of the above the Seldon Wrappers will need to be extended.

 ## Testing